llthomps/ll/_posts/2013-08-13-extreme-methods-tarot.markdown

 ![Five of Pentacles, inverted](/img/tarot-feature/cards/five-of-pentacles.jpg "tarot")
 </aside>

 Urrrgh.
-Discord and ruin - peasants walkinga away from a church in a snowstorm.
+Discord and ruin - peasants walking away from a church in a snowstorm.
 This is really bad card to pull in this spot, and disastrous to pull along with The Tower.
 It's hard not to look at the peasants depicted and envision laid off workers.
 I am curious about these workers, because I don't know what successes the company is building its future around.
 If you had to shed weight from the company - where would you shed it and what would you focus on?

 These first six cards paint a very clear picture of a company that failed to innovate through its success.
 The inverted tower does imply that they've seen it coming for some time, but the plethora of wealth-related cards means that the failure to progress really hasn't harmed the company all that much...yet.
 These last two cards do imply that there luck may change in the near future, and we may start seeing the cracks in the company foundations start to show themselves.